Q&A with Intel: What data virtualization means for the insight-driven enterprise

 Greer: The ability to autodiscover data sources and metadata helps identify the appropriate data for analysis and provides traceability of that data.
 Data integration and interoperability is therefore enhanced, providing a single point of administration for enterprise data.

-BDAH: What makes IBM Cloud Private for Data, the IBM data platform with data virtualization, unique in the industry?
+BDAH: What makes IBM Cloud Pak for Data (formerly IBM Cloud Private for Data), the IBM data platform with data virtualization, unique in the industry?

 Greer: Speed.
 Speed of access to distributed data sources, and speed of system optimization via machine learning and adaptive algorithms.
 This means that organizations can realize the benefits of data analytics faster, and more data no longer means more work.

-BDAH: What use cases will benefit the most from IBM Cloud Private for Data?
+BDAH: What use cases will benefit the most from Cloud Pak for Data?

 Greer: Health and life sciences (immunotherapy), retail (hyper-personalization) and security (cyber intelligence).
 These industries will benefit from the ability to establish a single view of enterprise data.
 These complex use cases will leverage support for a wide range of programming languages and frictionless integration across multiple enterprise and cloud environments.